Central Florida

 Central Florida is a region of the U.S. state of Florida.
 Different sources give different definitions for the region, but as its name implies it is usually said to comprise the central part of the state, including the Tampa Bay area and the Greater Orlando area, though in recent times the Tampa Bay area has often been described as its own region, with "Central Florida" becoming more synonymous with the Orlando area (most notably, this is what the local news channels in each respective metro area call their region).

+Between July 1, 2023 and July 1, 2024, the Orlando metropolitan statistical area, which lies in Central Florida, grew by 2.7%, adding about 75,969 new residents.
+This made it the fastest-growing large metro region in the United States by percentage during that year.

 It is one of Florida's three directional regions, along with North Florida and South Florida.
-Under the previously mentioned "usual" definition, it includes the following 13 counties: Brevard, Citrus, Hernando, Hillsborough, Lake, Orange, Osceola, Pasco, Pinellas, Polk, Seminole, Sumter, Volusia.
-Sometimes Ocala which is Marion County was sometimes included.

-though Citrus, Hernando, Hillsborough, Pasco, Pinellas, are also considered to be the Tampa Bay area.
+Under the previously mentioned "usual" definition, it includes the following 13 counties: Brevard, Citrus, Hernando, Hillsborough, Lake, Orange, Osceola, Pasco, Pinellas, Polk, Seminole, Sumter, and Volusia.
+Sometimes Ocala, which is in Marion County, was included.
+Although Citrus, Hernando, Hillsborough, Pasco, and Pinellas are also considered to be the Tampa Bay area.